 Inspired by the Appalachians and the American Civil War

 Located at 551 Tapp Road near downtown Harrodsburg, KY and showcasing premium flavored moonshines, blended whiskeys and premium liquors, Olde Towne Distillery is making its mark with Hemp Moonshine.
-This is a distillation method wherein moonshine is processed with hemp seed grain to create a nutty flavor profile – one that has never before been experienced in the world of moonshine.
+According to Beer Snobs, this is a distillation method wherein moonshine is processed with hemp seed grain to create a nutty flavor profile – one that has never before been experienced in the world of moonshine.

 ABOUT HARRODSBURG, KY |